mattparker/lamplighthelp/source/16-12-5_Global_Settings-_Communications.markdown

   By default cc emails are not allowed, to help avoid accidental data breaches (cc email is one of the most common ways for this to happen).
 If you really do need this functionality you can enable it here.

+### Postcode checks

+   This controls the checks on postcodes (zip codes) when entering data.
+You can choose which territory formats you wish to allow in your system.

+Please contact us if you require other territories not included on this list.

 ### Mobile Phone and SMS {{Comm}}s Settings